4-DAY TOUR ITINERARY:

 - Tip for driver and tour guide if you like the service.

-- If you wish to see sunrise, there will be some extra fee for that.
+- If you wish to see sunrise, there will be extra $15 USD ( for small group) and you will start at 4:45 am.

 Note: Please wear proper clothes for temple visit If you wear shorts and t-shirt, please make sure they are long enough to cover your knees and shoulders.
 You have lunch near the temples with the advice of the tour guide for time and place.
 You can spend USDs here, but we don't accept old or torn notes.